Rajeshwari-Rapyder-007/My-Progress-Report/Rajeshwari Rapyder Tasks/Rajeshwari_Tracker.md

 ### Wednesday 13-11-2024
 - [x] Succesfully deletd the VPC - problem( bymistake created a RDS proxy for db security group)
 - [x] Task - API Gateway Trigger for your AWS Lambda Function for the Lambda function for task 1.
 Then, based on the POST payload, the Lambda function will tag the resource.

+### Thursday 14-11-2024
+- [x] Create the CloudFormation Template for the similar API Gateway of the Previous Task.